'Vagina Bible' Tackles Health And Politics In A Guide To Female Physiology

 "I'm really just trying to give women information so they can make informed choices," Gunter tells NPR.
 "Misinformation is the opposite of feminism.
 Making an empowered decision requires accurate information."

 Gunter started her blog, Wielding the Lasso of Truth, almost 10 years ago, writing on topics that range from abortion politics to the risks to women who eat the placenta after childbirth (yes, really).
-She rose to Internet fame as she took on the very public task of debunking several treatments touted by Gwyneth Paltrow and her wellness empire Goop — including $66 jade eggs designed to be inserted into the vagina, and a treatment known as "vaginal steaming."
+She rose to Internet fame as she took on the very public task of debunking several treatments touted by Gwyneth Paltrow and her wellness empire, Goop — including $66 jade eggs designed to be inserted into the vagina and a treatment known as "vaginal steaming."
 Gunter now writes a column about women's health for the New York Times.

 She spoke about her new book, The Vagina Bible, with NPR contributor and family physician Mara Gordon.
 The interview has been edited for clarity and length.